exonum/exonum-doc/src/architecture/storage.md

 There are the following system tables:

 - `transactions`, `MapIndex`.
-It represents a map from transaction hash into raw transaction structure
+  Represents a map from transaction hash into raw transaction structure
 - `tx_location_by_hash`, `MapIndex`.
-It keeps the block height and tx position inside block for every transaction hash.
+  Keeps the block height and tx position inside block for every transaction hash.
 - `blocks`, `MapIndex`.
-It stores block object for every block height.
+  Stores block object for every block height.
 - `block_hashes_by_height`, `ListIndex`.
-It saves a list of block hashes that had the requested height.
+  Saves a block hash that has the requested height.
 - `block_txs`, `ProofListIndex`.
-It keeps a list of transactions for the each block.
+  The set of tables with different `block_height`.
+Every table keeps a list of transactions for the specific block.
 - `precommits`, `ListIndex`.
-The list of validators' precommits is stored here.
+  The set of tables with different `block_hash`.
+Stores the list of validators' precommits for the specific block.
 - `configs`, `ProofMapIndex`.
-It stores the actual configuration in the JSON format for block heights.
+  Stores the actual configuration in the JSON format for block heights.
 - `configs_actual_from`, `ListIndex`.
-It builds an index to get config starting height quickly.
+  Builds an index to get config starting height quickly.
 - `state_hash_aggregator`, `ProofMapIndex`.
-It is the accessory table for calculating patches in the DBView layer.
+  The table is used to calculate the final state hash based on the aggregate hashes of other tables.

 ## Indexing